 Integrating solar into the Leech Lake Energy Assistance Program is spurring further efforts by the Band to explore increased clean energy use on the reservation.
-In the meantime, the Band’s community solar garden is an exciting start toward fully integrating solar into energy assistance programming across the nation.
+Based on the success of the project with the Band, RREAL is expanding its work to fully integrate solar into energy assistance programming through the CS4CA model for more communities.